Skip to main content

 The Verdict

 Norma Gastronomia Siciliana is the right call if you want Sicilian cooking that goes well beyond red-sauce Italian.
 Chef Salvatore Fraterrigo, originally from Trapani on Sicily's west coast, runs three NYC locations anchored to a specific regional identity that most Italian restaurants in the city do not attempt.
 At $$ per head, it is priced to make repeat visits easy.
-Booking is direct, and the format works for solo diners, small groups, and takeout equally well.
+Booking is direct, the format works for solo diners, small groups, takeout equally well.

 Why Norma Earns Attention

 The arancini here are the clearest proof of what Fraterrigo is doing differently.
-Filled with ragù, peas, mozzarella, and rice cooked in chicken stock, then served in a pool of light tomato sauce, they are a serious rendition of a dish that gets badly simplified everywhere else in the city.
+Filled with ragù, peas, mozzarella, rice cooked in chicken stock, then served in a pool of light tomato sauce, they are a serious rendition of a dish that gets badly simplified everywhere else in the city.
 Treating them as mere rice balls would miss the point entirely.
 The 'rianata pizza of Trapani, another regional marker, shows the same commitment to specificity: this is not a generalist Italian menu with a Sicilian label attached.

 The dining room reinforces the angle.
 Old crackle-glazed platters on the walls are the kind of detail that signals a kitchen that respects its source material.
 The anelletti al forno, a baked pasta format closely associated with Sicilian home cooking, appears on the menu as further evidence of that focus.
 The wine list runs exclusively Sicilian, which is either a constraint or a feature depending on your perspective.
 For anyone wanting to explore Sicilian appellations like Etna Rosso or Nero d'Avola in the context of a meal built for them, it is a genuine asset.